rocket-boots/rote/demos/runestar/README.md

 - [x] Ability to pick up items
 - [x] Ability to drop item
 - [x] Intro text to explain plot
-- [ ] Ability to pick item off of a prop
+- [x] Ability to pick item off of a prop
 - [ ] End-game trigger when placing item onto extractor
-- [ ] Fragility for the sunstone, damaged when dropped, when broken, spawn fire

 - [ ] Spreading fire/explosion (⍦⛆⋀∭※) once the end-game is triggered

 ### Desired Wishlist (Things that will make the game more complete)